jina-ai/jina/docs/chapters/jep/jep-1.rst

     The corresponding driver to use, defined in :mod:`jina.drivers`.
 It is **always required**.

-The ``on`` field supports multiple methods/drivers, and they are called in the order of how they defined.
+The ``on`` field supports multiple methods/drivers, and they are being called in the order of how they defined.
 For example,

 .. highlight:: yaml
 .. code-block:: yaml